Find the best mortgage rate in British Columbia

 Can you get a 30-year amortization?

 The short answer is: yes, you can get a 30-year amortization period.
-The maximum amortization period for homes purchased with a down payment of 20% or less is 25 years, but if you put down over 20%, you can opt for a longer amortization period.
-The exception to this is for first-time home buyers who, as of December 15, 2024, will be allowed to amortize their mortgage over a 30-year timeframe, and still remain an insured borrower.
+Traditionally, the maximum amortization period for homes purchased with a down payment of 20% or less has been capped at 25 years, while buyers putting down over 20% can opt for a longer amortization period.

 Compare current mortgage rates across the Big 5 Banks and top Canadian lenders.
 Take 2 minutes to answer a few questions and discover the lowest rates available to you.